 PureTrails New Zealand has signed up to the New Zealand Tourism Sustainability Commitment.
 To deliver on this, we must achieve ambitious economic goals while sharing the overwhelming benefits with supportive host communities, contributing to restoring, protecting and enhancing our natural environment, and continuing to be a high quality destination of choice for domestic and international travellers.

 We monitor the power used at our office/depot facility each month via our power bill.
 Computers, printers, our coffee machine(!) and other appliances are only turned on when required.
 We recently changed our power supply to a company called ‘Ecotricity’.
 Ecotricity is New Zealand’s only 100% CarboNZero certified energy provider.
 They source their electricity from sustainable and certified renewable electricity generation including carboNZero Certified hydro and wind from the Monowai and shortly Roaring Meg hydro dams and Flat Hill Wind Farm.
-You can log onto your account and see how many kgs of carbon emissions you have avoided each month (in July 2018 PureTrails avoided 81kgs of carbon emissions).
+You can log onto your account and see how many kgs of carbon emissions you have avoided each month.
 By supporting Ecotricity we are supporting the development of new renewable generation projects.

 Water is a very precious resource in Canterbury and much of the eastern side of the South Island.
 Christchurch receives around 650mm of rain annually.
 Our drinking water is pumped from gravel aquifer’s tracking underneath the Canterbury Plains from the Southern Alps.
 With global warming and increasingly common El Nino weather patterns, droughts are becoming more common.
 In September 2018 we installed a 2000 litre water tank to harvest rainwater from our warehouse roof that we use to wash our bikes, thereby reducing our reliance on council water sources.